Shin-Yokohama Station: Sōtetsu–Tōkyū Link Line

-Because the new platforms are directly 2-level underneath the municipal subway Blue Line platform, the existing platform was underpinned to fortify the foundation.
+Because the Sōtetsu–Tōkyū platform level is directly 2-story underneath the Municipal Subway Blue Line platform, the subway platforms were underpinned to fortify the foundation.
 The operation of the subway Blue Line was not obstructed during the construction of the new station.
-Because of the achievement of commencing such a difficult task, all the involved construction parties were awarded by the Japan Society of Civil Engineers in 2020.
+All the involved construction parties were commended by the Japan Society of Civil Engineers in 2020 for commencing such a difficult task.